blhwong/bcrew/README.md

 Setting up the deployment took a little longer than expected since Elastic Beanstalk isn't as user friendly as something as Heroku.
 But of course AWS is a lot more configurable and powerful.
 There

-If I had more time, I would have used a logger library instead of console.log and a testing framework to test endpoints.
+If I had more time, I would have wanted to use a logger library instead of console.log and a testing framework to test endpoints.
 I would have also wanted some more robust input handling of the dates.
 Right now if it's not inputted in the proper format, then it will just record 0000-00-00.